Sebastianhju/Runeterra-5e/Species.md

 **Mountain Climber**: You are not affected by difficult terrained caused by rocky terrain or furniture.

-**Caretakers**: You are proficient with the animal handling and medicine skill.
+**Caretakers**: You are proficient with the animal handling skill.

+**Animal Whisperer**: You know the first level spell *Speak with Animals* and can cast it once a day without spending mana.

 ---